AfzalNMSU/-Big-Data-Proc-and-Cloud-Svcs/README.md

 ![image](https://user-images.githubusercontent.com/83153124/197455191-ae23f0de-5475-4c79-a533-d0fe20685da0.png)

-9. Create a chart which shows the average number of passengers each hour of the day.
-(X axis should have 24 hours)
+9. Chart which shows the average number of passengers each hour of the day.
+(X axis have 24 hours)

 ![image](https://user-images.githubusercontent.com/83153124/197455502-03d54126-3038-4bcd-9eb3-b863b6fddad7.png)

-10. Create a new CSV file which has only one out of every thousand rows.
+10. CSV file which has only one out of every thousand rows.

 ##### A "output_file.csv" file will be created after running the code.
 Which contains only one out of every thousand rows.
 Here is a example of some of them.

 ![image](https://user-images.githubusercontent.com/83153124/197455701-3e47a53e-b203-40d1-88b3-58952740a513.png)

-11. Repeat step 9 with the reduced dataset and compare the two charts.
+11. Repeatation of step 9 with the reduced dataset and comparison of the two charts.

 ![image](https://user-images.githubusercontent.com/83153124/197455502-03d54126-3038-4bcd-9eb3-b863b6fddad7.png) ![image](https://user-images.githubusercontent.com/83153124/197455794-96f119d3-16f8-4ba9-8573-ed05d0681e5a.png)